RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

 Value:           Val  ,
 Vector:          Vec  ,

 Aim for 1 or 2 syllables.
-Try to make the abbreviations unique.
+Try to make the abbreviations unique - not like with "Comp".
 When writing code and trying to find a suitable abbreviation, we should really first look up this dictionary to see, if ther already is an abbreviation used for that somewhere else in the library.
-We should maintain this dictionary for this purpose
+We should maintain a dictionary somewhere for this purpose.

 Acronyms:

 Amplitude Modulation:               Am  ,
 Attack Decay Sustain Relase:        Adsr  ,
+Beats per Minute                    Bpm  ,
 Digital Signal Processing:          Dsp  ,
 Fast Fourier Transform:             Fft  ,
 Finite Impulse Response:            Fir  ,